When it comes to firing MLB managers, nobody really knows what they are doing

 All that consternation, and Strasburg started anyway.
 But even if he hadn't, how much difference would that have made?
 The Nats needed to win two more games to win the series regardless.
 So Strasburg was going to start one do-or-die game regardless, then cede the other start to one of the team's lesser starting pitchers.
 At first glance, Gio Gonzalez and his 2.96 ERA this season starting in Game 5 looks much better than Roark putting up his 4.67 ERA in Game 4.
 Except Gonzalez benefited from one of the highest strand rates in the league and other sources of good luck, while Roark was unlucky in several respects.
 Evaluate each pitcher by fielding-independent pitching, which focuses on outcomes a pitcher can best control (strikeouts, walks, home runs), and the two were nearly identical, with Gonzalez at 3.93, and Roark at 4.13.

 This wasn't the only instance of the series in which critics declared Dusty Baker to be bad at his job.
 In Game 3 of the series, Baker pulled his ace Max Scherzer after 6 1/3 scoreless innings.
-The Chicago Cubs immediately the game against Nats reliever Sammy Solis , and went on to win 2-1.
+The Chicago Cubs immediately tied the game against Nats reliever Sammy Solis , and went on to win 2-1.
 But placing the blame on Baker ignored multiple factors.
 First, Scherzer was coming off a hamstring injury, was for a long while was no sure bet to start the game, and wasn't a sure thing to keep firing zeroes given his long layoff and the state of his leg.
 Second, the Washington Nationals managed just one run on three hits in that game, with the top four hitters in the lineup combining to go 0 for 16.
 Yet rather than discuss how tough it is for a team to win with such anemic offensive production, and rather than give a little more thought to the Strasburg dilemma, we jump to conclusions.

 We see this type of situation play out in other playoff scenarios too.
 We lambaste Joe Girardi for his decision not to challenge a key call in Game 2, then rush to proclaim that he should be fired.
 But we ignore how the New York Yankees have fared in his 10 years as manager.
 That tenure includes a 2013-2016 stretch in which New York only made the playoffs once... but did so with the last gasps of an aging core, and all the makings of a team that could have been stripped for parts as part of a total teardown.
 Instead, they never won fewer than 84 games, and stayed competitive until the Baby Bombers emerged.
 Meanwhile, three games later, the Yankees have clawed their way back, pulled off one of the biggest upset comebacks in recent history, and now fly to Houston for the ALCS.